 - spend more time on our hobbies and passions.

 But that’s not going to keep many of us happy and fulfilled for 30-35 years!
-For those of us who have always led a busy life, with a responsible job, about which we were conscientious and caring, we won’t want to just stop.
+For those of us who have always led a busy life, with a responsible job or business, about which we were conscientious and caring, we won’t want to just stop.
 Indeed, in terms of our potential life expectancy, that could be a very bad thing to do.

-We will need something to maintain our sense of purpose, and as there is a good chance we will live longer than we may have expected, it would be ideal if that new purpose provided additional income.
+We will need something to maintain our sense of purpose, and as there is a good chance we will live longer than we may have expected, it would be ideal for many of us if that new purpose provided additional income.

 Those needs were satisfied during our working life by our careers, bringing up our families and our relationship with our partner.
-Now the career has ended, our children are probably grown up, and our relationship with our partner will also change as we spend much more time together than we ever have in the past, and to succeed and keep both partners happy; some hard work, adjustments, tolerance, understanding and redefinition will be required.
+Now the career has either ended or coming to a close, our children are probably grown up, and our relationship with our partner will also change as we spend much more time together than we ever have in the past, and to succeed and keep both partners happy; some hard work, adjustments, tolerance, understanding and redefinition will be required.

 So how can we maintain our sense of purpose and our passion for life, as well as keeping some additional income flowing in to supplement our savings and pension?

-The good news, as I explained in my article: the digital and internet revolution has changed everything.
-We now have many more options available to choose from.
+The good news, we now have many more options available to choose from.
 I will leave you with the following thoughts to start to stimulate your thinking:

 With 30-35 years of active life ahead of us, I believe many of us will want to go back to university, to study for a second career, possibly something completely different from our first career.
 Could it be that our “retirement” might be taking a year or more off from work to re-educate ourselves for our new careers?
 Going back to university can now be as simple as turning on your computer and connecting to the internet.

 I hope I have at least stirred your imagination and opened up new ideas that you may not have even considered.
-My new vision and life mission, is to help you, and I hope many thousands, even millions of other people like you, to create a great new life for yourselves and your families in your Third Life Phase. (we need a new word for that-any ideas?).
+My new career and life mission is to help you, and I hope millions of other mature people like you, to create a great new life for yourselves and your families in your Third Life Phase. (we need a new word for that-any ideas?).

-I have been working on this project now for over foru years, and the more I learn the more excited I become.
-I have gained new computing skills I never thought I would be able to master, and have collected heaps of really interesting and exciting information I can’t wait to share with you; remember my role is to do the hard work for you; to provide your one-stop-shop for all the information you will need to maximise the personal benefits available to you from the “Longevity Revolution”.
-You won’t need to surf the net for hours and hours to find the information you might need; that’s my job.
+I have been working on this project now, on and off for over eight years, and the more I learn the more excited I become.
+I have gained new computing skills I never thought I would be able to master and have collected heaps of really interesting and exciting information I can’t wait to share with you;

-I have created a Blueprint in 4 steps that encompass all the key aspects of your lifestyle:
+I have created a system in 4 steps that encompass all the key aspects of your lifestyle:

-2. The Importance of a Healthy Lifestyle for People Over 50, and What That Really Means,
+- The Importance of a Healthy Lifestyle for people over 50, and What That Really Means,

-3. Well-Being Secrets for Men Over 50, and
+- Well-Being Secrets for people over 50, and

-4. Your Finances, Earning Income in Retirement and Maintaining Your Purpose in Life.
+- Your Finances, Earning Income in Retirement and Maintaining your Purpose in Life.

-I have provided comprehensive information on all aspects of each step and will keep you updated as new developments occur, and that will grow as the rate of change gains momentum.
+I have provided comprehensive information on all aspects of each step and will keep you updated as new developments occur, and that will be frequently as the rate of change gains momentum.

 Please feel free to leave me a comment, which I will answer personally.